BLCM/bl3mods/Apocalyptech/README.md

   or disable it prematurely.
 Currently completely untested, so watch out.
   Will almost certainly interfere with future events, if you happen to run 'em while they're active.
+- `red_text_explainer.txt` - a BL3 version of Ezeith's BL2 mod.
+Puts
+  descriptions of weapon/grenade effects on the red text.
+Shields, Artifacts, and COMs have been omitted since BL3 already lists those explicitly.
 - `maliwan_charge_time.txt` - Improves the charge time of all Maliwan weapons except for Starkiller, Atomizers, and Melters, whose mechanism I haven't figured out how to tweak yet.
 Pistols and SMGs get a 50% improvement, shotguns get 60%, and snipers will all be instant-fire.

+## OP Gear Mods

+- `maggie_super_buff.txt` - Cheat mod which gives the Maggie an absurd amount of damage.
+Mostly just used for testing mods where I don't want to deal with enemies.
+- `snowdrift_super_buff.txt` - Was looking into ways to trivialize the cryo challenge in the Bloody Harvest event and took a look at using a Snowdrift artifact for it.
+Ended up not using it really, but it technically worked.
+- `whispering_ice_slight_buff.txt` - This is actually what I ended up using for that cryo challenge in Bloody Harvest - compared to the other OP mods in this section, the buff is pretty slight here, but it's still more powerful than usual.
+Went a bit overboard with the radius on the grenade; you'll probably get hit by it yourself occasionally.
+- `stalker_super_buff.txt` - Used to take down Captain Haunt quickly for one of the Bloody Harvest challenges.

 ## Failed Attempts